cuiyongbo/hello-world/my_wiki/programmer_note/pthread/api_mutex.rst

    * If the mutex was already unlocked (call it multi-times)
    * If the mutex is owned by another thread (a thread doesn't own the mutex)

-There is nothing "magical" about mutexes...in fact they are akin to a "gentlemen's agreement" between participating threads.
+There is nothing "magical" about mutexes, in fact they are akin to a "gentlemen's agreement" between participating threads.
 It is up to the code writer to ensure that the necessary threads all make the the mutex lock and unlock calls correctly.
 The following scenario demonstrates a logical error: